HashtagMarkus/obsidian2hugo/README.md

 ## Additional notes

-The subdirectory code was taken from the [hugo repository](https://github.com/gohugoio/hugo) in compliance with the Apache License 2.0.
-The code under the `parser` subdirectory was not changed  by the author of obsidian2hugo.
+The code under the subdirectory `cmd/parser` was taken from the [hugo repository](https://github.com/gohugoio/hugo) in compliance with the Apache License 2.0.
+The code under said subdirectory was not changed by the author of obsidian2hugo.